 For example, you can start by attending at least one professional networking or hiring event focused on the Black community each quarter.
 Down the line, you can advocate for your company to sponsor and support at least one of these events per quarter.
 As Do.
 Do More.
 Do Better suggests, an important aspect of anti-racism in the workplace is redistributing opportunities and resources.

 Invest your time and money into BIPOC (Black, Indigenous, and People of Color) events and businesses.
 Alongside this work, amplify BIPOC thought leaders in your field on social media and in the community.
 By laying this groundwork for becoming an anti-racist workplace, you will be in a stronger position to hire and retain diverse talent.

 Fighting structural racism in the workplace is an active, ongoing process.
 Commit to the longterm picture, knowing that you may not always say or do the right thing.
 Garcia writes, “Perhaps the most exhausting thing about structural racism is knowing that it is so persistent and so invasive.
 It’s everywhere, so it will take a lot of work to dismantle.
 This work is a marathon, not a sprint, so you have to train accordingly.”

-“Becoming an anti-racist organization is not a static achievement; it is life-long work that you and your colleagues must commit to each and every day,” the TIME’S UP guide reads.
+“Becoming an anti-racist organization is not a static achievement; it is life-long work that you and your colleagues must commit to each and every day,” the guide reads.
 “Make sure that the goals you set are understood, measurable, and embodied by everyone, and that every member of your team knows what role they play in achieving these goals.
-Remind everyone that you are building an essential muscle which will grow stronger with effort and time.
+Remind everyone that you are building an essential muscle, which will grow stronger with effort and time.
 There is no shortcut to this work; the only way forward is through.”